Minerva Protecting Peace from Mars

 Minerva protecting Peace from Mars or Peace and War is a painting by Peter Paul Rubens.
 He produced it in London between 1629 and 1630, during a diplomatic mission from the Spanish Netherlands to Charles I of England.
 It is now in the National Gallery, London.

-It shows Minerva (goddess of war, wisdom and crafts) fighting off Mars, with a nude figure of Peace in the centre.
+It shows Minerva (goddess of war, wisdom and crafts) fighting off Mars, with the nude figure of the goddess Pax (commonly known as "Peace" in English) in the centre.